-Financial distributions
+3.2 Financial distributions

-The Pareto distribution, also known as power law, is typically used to estimate top shares.
-Thus our model more accurately describes a network of top financial asset holders, where we assume financial assets are Pareto distributed.
-According to the Survey of Consumer Finances (SCF), between
+The Pareto distribution, or power law, is typically used to estimate top shares.26 Thus our model more accurately describes a network of top financial asset holders where we assume financial assets are Pareto distributed.
+According to the Survey of Consumer Finances (SCF), between 1989 and 2007 US households in the top 1% of households by net worth typically owned one third of all wealth, around 29 percent of all assets, and also nearly one third of all financial assets.
+The top 10% held nearly two thirds of all wealth and assets, and over 70 percent of all financial assets.